Central Victoria (Kyneton Vic)

 Venue and Time of Lectures

-Lectures, followed by a generous supper and a glass of wine take place at the Kyneton Town Hall at 7.30pm.
+Lectures, preceded by a generous supper and a glass of wine take place at the Kyneton Town Hall at 7.30pm.

 Non-members are welcome for a fee of $30 per lecture.
 The fee for members of other ADFAS Societies and full time students is $15.
 Please see the friendly Committee members at the registration desk to purchase your tickets.